mementum/backtrader/docs2/data-resampling/data-resampling.rst

   - Compress bars

-To do so the use the following parameters during when calling ``resampledata``:
+To do so, use the following parameters when calling ``resampledata``:

   - ``timeframe`` (default: bt.TimeFrame.Days)